Pavel Kulikov

-Pavel Kulikov (born 14 January 1992) is a Russian professional ice hockey Forward who currently plays with Avtomobilist Yekaterinburg in the Kontinental Hockey League (KHL).
+Pavel Kulikov (born 14 January 1992) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played with HC Lada Togliatti in the Kontinental Hockey League (KHL).

 Playing career

 During the 2011–12 KHL season, Kulikov made his KHL debut playing in one game with HC Neftekhimik Nizhnekamsk.
 Prior to the 2018–19 season, Kulikov has spent the entirety of his professional career within the Neftekhimik Nizhnekamsk organization.

 Following the 2019–20 season, his ninth season with Nizhnekamsk, Kulikov left as a free agent for the first time in his career, agreeing to a two-year contract with Avtomobilist Yekaterinburg on 5 May 2020.